-3.1 Citizens' rights
+3.01 Citizens' rights

+Citizens have the following rights.
+Their rights to information and to participate are explained in more detail in the Access to Information Procedure Rules in Part 4 of this constitution.

+(a) Voting and petitions

+Citizens on the electoral roll for the area have the right to vote and to sign a petition to request a referendum for an elected mayor.

+(b) Information

-- 3.1.1 Citizens have the following rights: (Their rights to information and to participate are explained in more detail in the Access to Information Procedure Rules in Part 4 of this constitution.) - (a) Citizens on the electoral roll for the area have the right to vote and to sign a petition to request a referendum for an elected mayor. - (b) attend meetings of the Council, Cabinet and its Committees except any part where confidential or exempt information is likely to be disclosed1 - (c) find out from the Forward Plan what key decisions will be taken by the Executive (or Officers), and when - (d) see reports and background papers, and any records of decisions made by the Council and the Executive except any part which includes confidential or exempt information - (e) inspect the Council's accounts and make their views known to the external auditor. - (f) Citizens have the right to complain to: - (i) the Council itself under its complaints scheme - (ii) the Ombudsman - (iii) the Monitoring Officer if they consider that a Member has acted in breach of the Code of Conduct. - 3.1.2 Overview and Scrutiny Sub-Committees and other committees may invite Citizens to: - (a) contribute to their investigations - (b) speak at their meetings. - 3.1.3 Public rights in respect of participation at the Strategic Planning Committee and the Planning Committee are set out in the Planning Procedure Rules in Part 4 of this Constitution.
+Citizens have the right to:

+- (i) attend meetings of the Council, Cabinet and its committees except any part where confidential or exempt information is likely to be disclosed - (ii) find out from the Forward Plan what key decisions will be taken by the Executive, and when - (iii) see reports and background papers, and any records of decisions made by the Council and the Executive except any part which includes confidential or exempt information - (iv) inspect the Council's accounts and make their views known to the external auditor.

-1 Whilst members of the public are generally allowed to attend Council meetings, the meetings are not public meetings in the strict sense.
+(c) Complaints

+Citizens have the right to complain to:

+- (i) the Council itself under its complaints scheme - (ii) the Ombudsman - (iii) the Monitoring Officer if they consider that a Member has acted in breach of the Code of Conduct.

+3.02 Participation

+Overview and Scrutiny Sub-Committees and other committees may invite Citizens to:

+(a) contribute to their investigations

+(b) speak at their meetings.

+Strategic Planning and Planning Committees

+Public rights in respect of participation at the Strategic Planning Committee and the Planning Committee are set out in the Planning Procedure Rules in Part 4 of this Constitution

-Article 4: Full Council and the Mayor
+Article 4: The Council and the Mayor

-4.1 Functions of Full Council
+4.01 Functions of the Council

-- 4.1.1 Only Full Council will exercise the following functions: - (a) adopting and changing the constitution - (b) approving or adopting the Policy Framework, the Budget and any application to the Secretary of State in respect of any housing land transfer - (c) subject to the urgency procedure contained elsewhere in this constitution, making decisions about any matter in the discharge of an executive function which is covered by the Policy Framework or the Budget where the decision maker is minded to make it in a manner which would be contrary to the Policy Framework or contrary to or not wholly in accordance with the Budget - (d) appointing the Leader and the Mayor - (e) agreeing and/or amending the terms of reference for Committees, deciding on their composition and making appointments to them - (f) adopting an allowances scheme under Article 2.5 - (g) changing the name of the area of the Borough or conferring an Honorary Award. - (h) confirming the appointment and dismissal of the Head of Paid Service - (i) making, amending, revoking, re-enacting or adopting bylaws and promoting or opposing the making of local legislation or personal bills - (i) the decision to introduce or revise a council tax reduction scheme - (k) agreeing council tax discounts and exemptions - (I) adoption or amendment of the Code of Conduct - (m) approving the annual pay policy statement - resolution to make a change in governance arrangements of the Council (which shall require two thirds majority of those present and voting at the meeting)

-- (o) all local choice functions set out in Part 3 of this constitution which Full Council decides should be undertaken by itself rather than the Executive - (p) all other matters which, by law, must be reserved to Full Council.
+Only the Council will exercise the following functions:

+- (a) adopting and changing the constitution - (b) approving or adopting the policy framework, the budget and any application to the Secretary of State in respect of any housing land transfer - (c) subject to the urgency procedure contained in the Access to Information Procedure Rules in Part 4 of this constitution, making decisions about any matter in the discharge of an executive function which is covered by the policy framework or the budget where the decision maker is minded to make it in a manner which would be contrary to the policy framework or contrary to or not wholly in accordance with the budget - (d) appointing the Leader and the Mayor - (e) agreeing and/or amending the terms of reference for committees, deciding on their composition and making appointments to them - (f) adopting an allowances scheme under Article 2.04 - (g) changing the name of the area, conferring the honorary freedom of the borough or appointing honorary aldermen - (h) confirming the appointment and dismissal of the Head of Paid Service - (i) making, amending, revoking, re-enacting or adopting bylaws and promoting or opposing the making of local legislation or personal Bills - (j) the decision to introduce or revise a council tax reduction scheme - (k) agreeing council tax discounts and exemptions - (I) adoption of the members code of conduct - (m) approving the annual pay policy statement - (n) Resolution to make a change in governance arrangements - (o) all local choice functions set out in Part 3 of this constitution which the Council decides should be undertaken by itself rather than the Executive - (p) all other matters which, by law, must be reserved to Council.

-4.2 Council meetings
+4.02 Council meetings

-- 4.2.1 There are four types of Council meeting:
+There are four types of Council meeting:

 - (a) annual meetings

 - (b) ordinary meetings

 - (c) council tax and budget setting meetings

 - (d) extraordinary meetings